gil2rok/crispr-phylogeny/lab_ntbk/lab_ntbk.md

 - Evaluate model performance via (1) distance matrix correlation, (2) triplets correct (tree comparison), and (3) robinson-fould's distance (tree comparison).
 - Create util function that creates an estimated tree from a dist matrix with neighbor joining, UPGMA, BIONJ, and Weighbor, etc.
   - To create these estimated trees, using Cassieopia and also implement a function that returns the distance between two different casettes s1, s2.
 In hyperbolic setting do so by returning the geodesic between our learned embeddings

+## Done :white_check_mark: :
+  - Began working on implementing the other tree comparison methods e.g. Robinson-Foulds and Triplets correct

 # April 10th, 2023
 (09/04/2023)